 When it comes to how secure is WordPress then this is the first thing that every WordPress user does.
 By default login page for the WordPress dashboard is Wp-Admin, so while installing you can change the name of the login page.
 Make sure that the name of the login page must not be your name or the name of the website, choose an alternate name.

 Limit the login attempts on your WordPress:

-Many of the hosting Provider provide some preinstalled plugins which help in maintaining better security.
-Even if your hosting provider does not provide this plugin then you can download this amazing plugin named Limit Login Attempts, by doing this you will be notified by the email if someone attempts to hack your WordPress website and instantly you can delete the account of that person and even change your password.
+Many of the hosting Providers provide some preinstalled plugins which help in maintaining better security.
+Even if your hosting provider does not provide this plugin then you can download this amazing plugin named Limit Login Attempts, by doing this you will be notified by email if someone attempts to hack your WordPress website, and instantly you can delete the account of that person and even change your password.

 Do not use Admin as Login username